8 Practical Tips To Stop Mindless Eating Forever

 8. Love Your Food

 See your food with love.
 Feel it with your bite.
-Let your smell and taste indulge with it in an affair.
+Let your senses of smell and taste indulge in it in an affair.
 Listen to it.

 Do not decide how much you will eat before you even start to eat.
 Let your experience unfold.
 Feel the food make you satiated.

 One last tip: Brush your teeth after your meals.
-It will help you keep off snacking at night or afternoon.
-Okay, it may not be possible to brush after lunch for most of us.
+It will help you keep from snacking at night or in the afternoon.
+It may not be possible to brush after lunch for most of us.
 In such a case, carry a mouthwash and rinse your mouth thoroughly after eating.

 Why Do You Keep Snacking Mindlessly